 On June 20, 2018, at 6.30 pm, Felix Ackermann was delivered a lecture on "Monasteries as prisons and prisons as religious spaces.
 Statehood, religion and incarceration in the dived Rzeczpospolita".

 When the Rzeczpospolita was divided in the late 18th century, prisoners were still held in wooden lochs.
 In this lecture, Dr. Ackermann looks into a century of planning, building and managing new infrastructures for the incarceration of prisoners in Lviv, Vilna and Rawicz.
-He understands new prisons as facilities for new practices of punishment and physical representations of Russian imperial statehood.
+He understood new prisons as facilities for new practices of punishment and physical representations of Russian imperial statehood.
 At the same time, the multiethnic and -religious character of the cities were echoed by the spatial organization of new prisons.
 As religious teaching was at the core of reformist ideas, the partitioning powers already in the 1820s reused Catholic religious spaces and allowed Jews to practice reading and praying inside the prison walls.
 In the Russian Empire e.g. Jews were able to self-organize kashrut as the state provided Jewish prisoners with a separate kitchen for kosher food.
-Felix Ackermann works in Lviv archives in order to include the case of Brygidki into his history of the reusage of Catholic religious urban spaces as state infrastructures.
-He will provide an overview of his findings and is looking forward to a discussion how to write the history of Brygidki from various perspectives.
+Felix Ackermann worked in Lviv archives in order to include the case of Brygidki into his history of the reusage of Catholic religious urban spaces as state infrastructures.
+He provided an overview of his findings and is looking forward to a discussion how to write the history of Brygidki from various perspectives.